mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/PHP/index.md

 ---

 *  **Log Errors**
-   Determine if these errors should be recorded in a log file and/or displayed in the web browser window.
+   Determine if errors should be recorded in a log file and/or displayed in a web browser window.